- More than two dozen migrants, including a number of unaccompanied children are stranded in the buffer zone in Cyprus.

 The United States of America (USA) and Italy are reportedly planning a migrant swap programme.
 According to CBS News, the plans involve Italy and Greece admitting up to 500 migrants processed at immigration offices in the USA.
 However, the Greek government has denied the claim.
 “The CBS report is untrue.
 There is neither an agreement nor a request from the U.S. to resettle legal immigrants in Greece,” Greek Minister for Migration and Asylum Dimitris Kairidis wrote on X. The Italian government said that the CBS report was “misleading” but that Italy could “take about 20 Venezuelans of Italian origin” under such an agreement with the USA, which would in turn host some migrants from Libya.
 “The hypothesis of a reciprocity agreement is currently being studied, according to which the U.S. would host refugees who are in Libya and desire to go to Europe, while some European Mediterranean States would host a few dozen South American refugees,” Italian government sources told ANSA.

 On 4 June, the European Court of Human Rights (ECtHR) heard two cases relating to alleged migrant pushbacks by Greek authorities.
 The applicants were represented by lawyers from Prakken d’Oliveira, the Irish Human Rights Centre and ECRE member organisations the Dutch Refugee Council (DRC) and the Greek Council for Refugees (GCR).
 The first case (‘A.E. v.
 Greece’) concerns a woman from Türkiye who was the victim of a pushback in May 2019.
 The other (‘G.R.J. v.
-Greece’) involves an unaccompanied child from Afghanistan was abducted from the reception facility where he had sought asylum and then forcibly expelled to Türkiye.
+Greece’) involves an unaccompanied child from Afghanistan who was abducted from the reception facility where he had sought asylum and then forcibly expelled to Türkiye.
 In a press release issued the day before the hearing, the chair of the DRC board, Frank Candel, said: “It is the first time that Greece will be heard in a hearing for a drift back.
 This case is about more than just this case.
 Many people have fallen victim to illegal returns in recent years, and this practice is still taking place up until today.
 With this case we want to help put an end to human rights violations and oppression at our external borders.
 The violation of fundamental rights of the European Union by an EU-member state seriously undermines the values on which the Union is based”.

 A new NGO report has revealed poor living conditions in refugee camps on the Greek mainland.
 The report by the NGO Refugee Support Aegean found that the reception system in the camps “does not meet the minimum legal standards on dignified living of people seeking protection in Greece, creates serious obstacles in the asylum procedure and the fair and efficient processing of their claims, generates critical psychosocial effects and discourages their integration into Greek society”.
 It also described the conditions of “surveillance and custody” in most of the mainland camps as being “akin to prison infrastructure”.
 The report’s authors stated their opposition to the “current Greek strategy of mass accommodation camps, isolated and distanced from society” and called for the “full reinstatement of the model of decentralised, urban reception of asylum seekers, (…) with full use of available EU and domestic funding options and with buy-in from local authorities throughout the Greek territory”.